alexdwagner/jekyll-now/_posts/2016-10-21-Radical-Computing.md

 -----

 Also, apparently [half the internet was brought down for two hours today](http://www.cnbc.com/2016/10/21/major-websites-across-east-coast-knocked-out-in-apparent-ddos-attack.html).
 Dyn, "an internet traffic company", said the attacks were still ongoing at the time of this writing.

-I need to learn opSec and make the big bucks!
+Thought: I need to learn opSec and make the big bucks.

 -----